MikhailKuklin/data-engineering-zoomcamp/week_4_analytics_engineering/homework.md

 ## Week 4 Homework

+All the work has been implemented using dbt Cloud.

 ### Question 1:
 **What is the count of records in the model fact_trips after running all models with the test run variable disabled and filtering for 2019 and 2020 data only (pickup datetime)**
 You'll need to have completed the "Build the first dbt models" video and have been able to run the models via the CLI.